 KIMBERLY FAULK, MA, Marine Archaeologist, Historian, Field Producer – Faulk graduated with a BA in History and a minor in theatre from Roanoke College in Salem, Virginia.
 She holds a Master of Arts from East Carolina University, Greenville, North Carolina from the Program in Maritime Studies.
 Her research for the last several years has focused on the S.S.
 Commodore, an ocean going steam tug that was illegally running guns to Cuba and sank in 1897 near Ponce Inlet, Florida.
 Faulk has worked in the archaeological community since 1998.
 She spent two years with North Carolina’s Blackbeard Shipwreck Project, three years with the Ponce Inlet Lighthouse Association as Principal Investigator for the Commodore Project, and two years with the St. Augustine Lighthouse & Museum and the Lighthouse Archaeological Maritime Program as Field Director.
 Her underwater work has taken her all along the East Coast, Gulf of Mexico and Great Lakes on projects ranging from Colonial American to World War II sites.
-Presently Faulk works as the Sr. Marine Archaeologist/Business Development Manager at Geoscience Earth and Marine Services Inc. (GEMS) in Houston, Texas.
-She is responsible for interpretation of high resolution geophysical data (AUV and conventional), ROV target investigations, and archaeological assessments.
+Formerly Faulk worked as the Sr. Marine Archaeologist/Business Development Manager at Geoscience Earth and Marine Services Inc. (GEMS) in Houston, Texas.
+She was responsible for interpretation of high resolution geophysical data (AUV and conventional), ROV target investigations, and archaeological assessments.
 Currently she is the COO of the PAST Foundation whose goal is furthering their vision of bringing community, industry, and educators together to find new solutions to best prepare the students of today and tomorrow.
 Faulk currently heads Eslinger Archaeological Consulting, LLC which provides archaeological expertise to the offshore energy industry.
 She is also an avid tech diver and equally at home in either zero visibility or blue water.